RubenMercadePrieto/ESP32_PIControl_DHT11/README.md

 etc etc
 ```
 If a nice, beautiful webside is desired, the style CSS section can be very long if you start copying styles from other sources.
-For example, the CSS code from this Toggle Switch (which is still a checkbox) comese from [here](https://www.w3schools.com/howto/howto_css_switch.asp).
+For example, the CSS code from the Toggle Switch to activate the control (which is still a checkbox) comes from [here](https://www.w3schools.com/howto/howto_css_switch.asp).

 ```html
 <label class="switch"> <input type="checkbox" name="ActivatePIControl"><span class="slider round"></span>